Charlychee/Visual-Inertial-SLAM/README.md

 <img src='10_CombinedDR.gif'>

 ## SLAM
-This uses stereo camera observations to estimate where our agent is and where our observed landmarks are.
-This utilizes the Extended Kalman Filter (EKF) to estimate the pose of our agent and the position of our landmarks.

 - The left visual shows the left camera frame with features overlayed.
 - The center visual shows the landmarks as they are seen in each frame.
 - The right visual shows all the landmarks that have been seen thus far.